-The Trust has sought funding from the Low Carbon Skills Fund to further its objectives with regards to its environmental strategy.
-This is expected in the next year.
+The Trust has sought funding from the Low Carbon Skills Fund to further its objectives with regards to its environmental strategy but was unsuccessful in year.

 Plans for future periods

 Future plans are detailed in the Trust 4 Year Strategic Plan and School Development Plans earlier in the report.